 A promising prototype for architectural education Read full »

 DI.net on Twitter

-- Environmental design in the modern era ow.ly/P3Ewf6 hours ago by @dinet
+- Can we ever design the perfect city? ow.ly/QtxkQ18 hours ago by @dinet